Five of the Most Photographed Landmarks in Berlin – Estimated reading time: 13 minutes

 Alexanderplatz is a place that you’re going to either love or hate.
 There’s been times, when I haven’t been sure how to feel about it, but after a recent evening spent there with a friend drinking a späti purchased beer under the TV Tower and people watching, I’ve come to appreciate the area much more.

 Are you looking for even more of the top most photographed landmarks in Berlin?
-Then give these posts a read – 7 top Instagram spots in Berlin, Photo Spots in Berlin, Places to Take Photos in Berlin, and 5 Great Instagram Spots In Berlin.
+Then give these posts a read – 7 top Instagram spots in Berlin, Photo Spots in Berlin and Places to Take Photos in Berlin.
 Even better, give me a follow on Instagram to see highlights from my life in Berlin and when I’m on the road.

-Use this map to easily find your way to the most photographed landmarks in Berlin.
+Use this customized Google Map to easily find your way to the most photographed landmarks in Berlin.

-Need a place to stay when you’re visiting Berlin.
-Check out hotels on booking.com.
+1) Need of a place to stay in Berlin, then check out your options on booking.com.

 If you like this post, share it on Pinterest.